LTLA/BiocWorkflow2015/converted/workflow.md

     which count reads into peak intervals that have been identified with software like MACS [@zhang2008macs].
 This requires some care to maintain statistical rigour, as peaks are called with the same data used to test for DB.
 Alternatively, window-based approaches count reads into sliding windows across the genome.
-This is a more direct approach that avoids problems with data re-use and can provide increased DB detection power [@lun2014denovo].
+This is a more direct strategy that avoids problems with data re-use and can provide increased DB detection power [@lun2014denovo].
+However, its correct implementation is not straightforward due to the subtleties with interpretation of the false dicovery rate (FDR).

-This article describes a workflow for performing a window-based DB analysis,
+This article describes a computational workflow for performing a DB analysis with sliding windows, in order to facilitate the practical implementation of the window-based strategy.
-    based primarily on software packages from the open-source Bioconductor project [@huber2015orchestrating].
+The workflow is based primarily on software packages from the open-source Bioconductor project [@huber2015orchestrating]
-It contains all steps that are necessary for detecting DB regions, starting from the raw read sequences.
+    and contains all steps that are necessary for detecting DB regions, starting from the raw read sequences.
 Reads are first aligned to the genome using the *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* package [@liao2013subread].
 These are counted into sliding windows with *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, to quantify binding intensity across the genome [@lun2014denovo].
 Statistical modelling is based on the negative binomial (NB) distribution with generalized linear models (GLMs)
     in the *[edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)* package [@robinson2010edger; @mccarthy2012differential],
     with additional sophistication provided by quasi-likelihood (QL) methods [@lund2012ql].
-Code is also provided for filtering, normalization and region-level control of the false discovery rate (FDR).
+Code is also provided for filtering, normalization and region-level control of the FDR.
 Finally, annotation and visualization of the DB regions is described.

 The application of the methods in this article will be demonstrated on two publicly available ChIP-seq data sets.
 The first data set studies changes in H3K9ac marking between pro-B and mature B cells [@domingo2012bcell].
 The second data set studies changes in CREB-binding protein (CBP) binding between wild-type and CBP knock-out cells [@kasper2014genomewide].
 A separate workflow is described for the analysis of each data set, using the sliding window approach in both cases but with different parameter settings.
-The aim is to provide readers with a variety of usage examples from which they can construct analyses of their own data.
+The aim is to provide readers with a variety of usage examples from which they can construct DB analyses of their own data.

 # Aligning reads in the H3K9ac libraries